 Inventory accounting assigns values to the company’s inventory and classifies them as the company’s assets.
 Assets are inventory that can be turned into cash in the near future.
 In order to accurately value your company, all your company’s assets need to be assessed.

 There are two methods of determining income and expenses for accounting purposes: Cash accounting and Accrual accounting.

-For medium to large scale retail businesses out there own some inventory or the other.
-If you own inventory, then according to the IRS(Internal Revenue Service) requires you to use the accrual method of accounting.
+For medium to large-scale retail businesses out there own some inventory or the other.
+If you own inventory, then the IRS(Internal Revenue Service) requires you to use the accrual method of accounting.